hjdhjd/homebridge-plugin-utils/docs/ffmpeg/codecs.md

 hasHwAccel(accel): boolean;
 ```

-Checks whether a given hardware acceleration method is available and validated on the host.
+Checks whether a given hardware acceleration method is available and validated on the host, as provided by the output of `ffmpeg -hwaccels`.

 ###### Parameters